emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 old friend `rsync`\!
 Taking a look at our R script, you’ll notice that the path for our results is “avg\_mpg\_mtcars.rds”.
-That will be in relation to our job’s **home directory**, which should be set as your user directory.
+That will be in relation to our job’s **home directory**, which should be set as your FARM home directory.
 That means we’ll find the `.rds` file in the home directory.
 Just for future notice, I would strongly recommend creating a `results` or `fit_models` directory under your main project directory, so you can keep all your results in one spot.